Kalmykia: Politics

-From 1993 to 2010, the Head of the Republic was Kirsan Nikolayevich Ilyumzhinov.
+From 1993 to 2010, the Head of the Republic was Kirsan Ilyumzhinov.
 He also was the president of the world chess organization FIDE until 2018.
 He has spent much of his fortune on promoting chess in Kalmykia—where chess is compulsory in all primary schools—and also overseas, with Elista, the capital of Kalmykia, hosting many international tournaments.

 In the late 1990s, the Ilyumzhinov government was alleged to be spending too much government money on chess-related projects.
 The allegations were published in Sovietskaya Kalmykia, the opposition newspaper in Elista.
 Larisa Yudina, the journalist who investigated these accusations, was kidnapped and murdered in 1998.
 Two men, Sergei Vaskin and Tyurbi Boskomdzhiv, who worked in the local civil service, were charged with her murder, one of them having been a former presidential bodyguard.
 After prolonged investigations by the Russian authorities, both men were found guilty and jailed, but no evidence was discovered that Ilyumzhinov himself was in any way responsible.

 On 24 October 2010, Ilyumzhinov was replaced by Alexey Orlov as the new Head of Kalmykia.
 Since September 2019 the acting President of Kalmykia is Batu Khasikov.

 Since 2008, Anatoly Kozachko has been President of the Parliament, the People's Khural.
 The current Prime Minister of Kalmykia is Lyudmila Ivanovna.
 All the three top politicians belong to the Kremlin's "United Russia" Party.